mdally/angularAnimationFlipbook/README.md

 Angular directive for a slider-controlled animation flipbook

-Check out an demo at http://mrkdll.com/#/Article/Voronoi
+Check out a demo at http://mrkdll.com/#/Article/Voronoi

 ###Usage:
 To use, simply link the directive file in your project, along with the css files.